Yoav666s/dnd-wiki/collections/_classes/nornfeld/detective/main.md

 Starting at 9th level, you can take the [[Search]] action in combat to make an Intelligence (Investigation) check against a creature's AC.
 On success, you learn any immunities, resistances, and vulnerabilities it has.

 # Considered Deflection
-Starting at 10th level, when you are hit with a weapon attack, you can use your reaction to add your Intelligence modifier to your AC, possibly causing the attack to miss.
-You retain this bonus to your AC until the start of your turn.
+Starting at 10th level, when you are hit with a weapon attack, you can use your reaction to add your Intelligence modifier to your AC for that attack, possibly causing the attack to miss.

 ## Intelligent Strikes
 Starting at 11th level, when you take the attack action on your turn, your weapon attacks deal additional damage equal to your Intelligence modifier.